ksator/junos-automation-with-stackstorm/README.md

 $
 ```

+# napalm pack

-# StackStorm integration pack for NAPALM
+This is a StackStorm integration pack for NAPALM

 ## About NAPALM
 NAPALM (Network Automation and Programmability Abstraction Layer with Multivendor support) is a Python library to interact with different network operating systems.
 napalm source code: https://github.com/napalm-automation/napalm
 napalm doc: https://napalm.readthedocs.io/en/latest/index.html

-It is not require to install NAPALM in order to use the ST2 integration pack for NAPALM:
+It is not require to install NAPALM in order to use the napalm pack (the ST2 integration pack for NAPALM):
 ```
 $ pip list | grep napalm
 $
 ```

-## About this pack
+## About the napalm pack
 StackStorm pack for working with network devices using the NAPALM python library.
 source code: https://github.com/StackStorm-Exchange/stackstorm-napalm
 All Python dependencies are included in [requirements.txt](https://github.com/StackStorm-Exchange/stackstorm-napalm/blob/master/requirements.txt).
 These python libraries will be installed for you when you install the pack using st2 pack install.

-## Pack installation
+## napalm pack installation
 to get help with the st2 pack command, run this command:
 ```
 $ sudo st2 pack -h